dregiske/cse15l-lab-reports/lab3.md

 Community Legal Center hosted by staff members of the five building and not paying rent times five will save the non-profit
 ```
 The output returns any sentence that contains the pattern.
 This command is insensitive so it will match the pattern with the same word no matter the capitalization.
-In this case, it returned 3 sentences from the file, ```5_Legal_Groups.txt``` that all contain the word five, even Five was counted as a match.
+In this case, it returned 3 sentences from the file, ```5_Legal_Groups.txt``` that all contain the word "five", including "Five".

 6. ```grep -i``` on directories: